-When using the primary Spelling or the Grammar dialog box, Microsoft Word will be listed in the "Not in Dictionary" box.
+Microsoft Word will be listed in the "Not in Dictionary" box when using the primary Spelling or the Grammar dialog box.
 When this happens, you will get suggestions that will be presented below the screen -- with the first suggestion selected.
 The options you have will all be similar to the right-click options that are available for corrections as you type.

 2) Utilizing The Benefits Of Mail Merge

-This feature (mail merge) allows you to send out bulk emails to the people on your email list -- but consequently with unique elements (elements such as coding).
-For example, you could produce a series of labels or envelopes for your great mailing sending scenario.
+This feature (mail merge) allows you to send bulk emails to the people on your email list -- but with unique elements (elements such as coding).
+For example, you could produce a series of labels or envelopes for your great mailing-sending scenario.

-In this email or letter, it can include your names as well as your addresses and other informative details.
+In this email or letter, it can include your name as well as your address and other informative details.
 It can also have a ‘directory.’
 You can create one document that contains all this information -- and then from there; it will all be the same in each version (emails that are being sent).

 3) Find & Replace

-You will be able to save precious amounts of time with this useful Word feature.
+You can save precious amounts of time with this useful Word feature.
 The Word Replace can also search for all occurrences of a particular word, a phrase, or a set of characters -- after it has found what you were looking for, it will then replace them with an alternative.

-You will also be given the option to replace all the occurrences or to move through them individually, accepting or rejecting each change that you deem necessary.
+You will also be given the option to replace all the occurrences or move through them individually, accepting or rejecting each change you deem necessary.

 4) Inserting Watermarks

-If you have just sent an important document or maybe create a draft sample, you will want to be able to protect your content and do so without having to edit too much of it.
+If you have just sent an important document or maybe create a draft sample, you will want to be able to protect your content without editing too much of it.

-With this feature, you will be able to insert a watermark specific to your document via the page layout button.
+With this feature, you can insert a watermark specific to your document via the page layout button.
 You will also be able to customize your watermark, as well as also add your picture.
 This feature is great because you can add your brand logo -- and to sidestep for a second, creating a brand is powerful.
-Your brand logo will be on your reports for your business that you may produce.
+Your brand logo will be on your reports for the business that you may produce.

 5) Inserting Your Header & Footer

-It is essential to use the space function in your header and your footer so that you can save space in other areas of your document.
-This feature also makes your files have a much more professional and appealing look to them.
+It is essential to use the space function in your header and footer to save space in other areas of your document.
+This feature also gives your files have a much more professional and appealing look to them.

-What you can do is include page numbers that run across the whole documents, for example.
+You can include page numbers that run across the whole document, for example.
 However, what many people don’t seem to take too much advantage of is the idea that they can also insert their unique images into the documents.
 More specifically, we mean they can place their company's logo or maybe a compelling image that has context with the document's overall theme.

 6) Using Hyperlinks Strategically

-Perhaps one of the best ways to give your Word document that extra bit of cutting edge -- is to insert hyperlinks in the images as well as into specific text to make your document more interactive.
+Perhaps one of the best ways to give your Word document that extra bit of cutting edge -- is to insert hyperlinks in the images and into specific text to make your document more interactive.

-By simply right-clicking on the text/image as well as clicking the hyperlink, you will then be able to select where you wish to direct the users to.
-A great way to further utilize this fantastic feature and tool is to lead users to another article or maybe even a web page that has your digital footprint all over.
+By simply right-clicking on the text/image and clicking the hyperlink, you will then be able to select where you wish to direct the users.
+A great way to further utilize this fantastic feature and tool is to lead users to another article or maybe even a web page with your digital footprint.
 This creates more traffic and more buzz about your business.